joerischasfoort/money-macro/_posts/the monetary financial system/2022-05-31-russia-surplus.md

 To find out, we first need to establish what Russia’s main exports actually are.

-If you look at the composition of Russian exports in 2020, you will see that 37% of all of its export revenue come from Oil.
+If you look at the composition of Russian exports in 2020, you will [see that](https://oec.world/en/profile/country/rus) 37% of all of its export revenue come from Oil.
 Roughly 6% comes from gas 4% from coal, and only 53% from all other exports.

-Just for comparison, let’s have a look at the export composition of the United States.
+Just for comparison, let’s have a look at the [export composition](https://oec.world/en/profile/country/usa) of the United States.
 While it rivals Russia for oil and gas exports, the diversified character of its economy means that it these categories only account for roughly 12% of its economy.

 This is why Russia’s economy is sometimes mockingly referred as a glorified [gas station](https://www.businessinsider.com/russian-economy-basically-big-gas-station-harvard-economist-2022-2?r=US&IR=T).

 But, for waging a war, it doesn’t really matter what brings in the money.
 As long as the money keeps coming in.

-Anyway, if Russia indeed earned more from energy exports, then there can only be two possible explanations for this:

-either the volume of its exports went up

-or the price of its exports went up
+Anyway, if Russia indeed earned more from energy exports, then there can only be two possible explanations for this: either the volume of its exports went up or the price of its exports went up.
 Most of my non-Russia sources confirmed that the volume of both oil and gas flowing to Europe via pipelines has contracted by roughly 10-20%.

 What’s more many oil shipping companies have voluntarily refused to ship Russian oil to other countries until….